ArseniSobolev/Seminar13.12.2021/Git instructions.md

 ## To View the difference between the current file version and the last commit version use command *git diff*

-## Viewing the histary of commits
+## Viewing the history of commits
-Use commit *git log* in the folder with our repository
+Use commit *git log* in the folder with your repository

+## Switching between the changes
+To go to a past version use command as such: *git checkout <commit number(from the git log command)>* To go back to the last commit use command *git checkout master*

+the End